w3f/polkadot-deployer/README.md

 polkadot-deployer allows you to create local or remote cloud deployments of polkadot.
 Currently it supports local deployments using Kind and remote deployments using Google Cloud Platform for the infrastructure and Cloudflare for the DNS settings that make your network accessible through websockets RPC.

-## Requirements (need to discuss)
+## Requirements

 The tool is meant to work on Linux and MacOS machines.
-In order to be able to use the tool you will require to have installed recent versions of [node](https://nodejs.org/en/download/) (developed and tested with `v10.7.0` and `v10.15.1) and [docker](https://docs.docker.com/install/) for local deployments (developed and tested with `18.09.5`).
+In order to be able to use the tool you will require to have installed recent versions of [node](https://nodejs.org/en/download/) (developed and tested with `v10.7.0` and `v10.15.1) and
+ [docker](https://docs.docker.com/install/) for local deployments (developed and tested with `18.09.5`).
 Once installed, you should also be able to [run `docker` as a regular user](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user).
 See the [Troubleshooting section](#troubleshooting) in case you have problems running the tool.

 ## Local deployments (TL;DR method)

 In order to deploy a number of polkadot nodes locally, we recommend using [kubernetes-sigs/kind](https://github.com/kubernetes-sigs/kind).
 The required steps to successfully deploy polkadot validator locally are as follows:

-1. Download the latest polkadot deployer from git issuing the following command:
+1. Download the latest polkadot deployer from git issuing the following command and change directory to polkadot-deployer:
 	```git clone git@github.com:w3f/polkadot-deployer.git```